Linear Response Selected Configuration Interaction: Theory

 Solving the response equation may also induce coupling to previously neglected determinants.
 Considering the linear response equation (Eq. \eqref{eq:linear_response_equation}), this can be related to the matrix-vector multiplication of $\mathbf{H}$ with the response vector $\mathbf{X}$.
 Thus, one can consider a determinant addition step where, after the response equations are solved, determinants are added according to the criterion

 i.e., the standard HCI criterion, but using the coefficients from the response vector in place of the CI coefficients.
+We will denote the use of this selection criterion as "+X" in the following.
 In practice, we apply this criterion iteratively: the response equations are repeatedly solved, and determinants are added using the coefficients from the response vector.
 The iteration is terminated when an insignificant number of determinants (say, 1\%) are added in the expansion step.
 Again, each addition step should be followed by re-optimization of the CI wave function in the expanded space.

 These two additional determinant-selection schemes allow us to define four models for SCI linear response, which we shall term GS (only ground-state HCI selection of determinants), GS+V (additional selection for the property gradient), GS+X (additional selection for the response vector), and GS+V+X (additional selection for both the property gradient and the response vector).
+We also refer to Figure \ref{fig:lrsci_workflow} for a graphical overview of the LR-SCI workflow.